budwk/budwk-openapi-viewer/README.md

-# Swagger OpenApi V3 Viewer for BudWK V6
+# Swagger OpenApi V3 Viewer
-An OpenAPI 3.0 and 2.0 Spec viewer with built in console
+An OpenAPI 3.0 and 2.0 Spec viewer

 # 说明